-As of December 31, 2014, there are \$1,263.1 of loss carryforwards.
-These loss carryforwards are all non-U.S. tax loss carryforwards, of which \$1,053.4 have unlimited carryforward periods and \$209.7 have expiration periods from 2015 to 2033.
-As of December 31, 2014, the Company also had \$60.3 in deferred tax assets for state net operating loss carryforwards and tax credit carryforwards, which will expire between 2015 and 2034.
+As of December 31, 2015, there were \$1,127.7 of loss carryforwards.
+These loss carryforwards were all non-U.S. tax loss carryforwards, of which \$984.2 have unlimited carryforward periods and \$143.5 have expiration periods from 2016 to 2035.
+As of December 31, 2015, the Company also had \$56.7 in deferred tax assets for state net operating loss carryforwards and tax credit carryforwards, which will expire between 2016 and 2035.

-As of December 31, 2014 and 2013, we had \$2,214.2 and \$1,959.8, respectively, of undistributed earnings attributable to foreign subsidiaries.
+As of December 31, 2015 and 2014, we had \$2,592.4 and \$2,214.2, respectively, of undistributed earnings attributable to foreign subsidiaries.
 It is our intention to permanently reinvest undistributed earnings of our foreign subsidiaries.
-We have not provided deferred U.S. income taxes or foreign withholding taxes on temporary differences resulting from earnings for certain foreign subsidiaries which are permanently reinvested outside the U.S. It is not practicable to determine the amount of unrecognized deferred tax liability associated with these temporary differences.
+We have not provided deferred U.S. income taxes or foreign withholding taxes on temporary differences resulting from earnings for certain foreign subsidiaries which are permanently reinvested outside the U.S. It is not practicable to determine the deferred income tax liability on these undistributed earnings because such liability, if any, is dependent on circumstances that exist if and when a remittance occurs, including the source location and amount of the distribution, the underlying tax rate already paid on the earnings, foreign withholding taxes and the opportunity to use foreign tax credits.